anapsix/docker-php/README.md

 ## anapsix/php

-Tiny (38MB) container image with basic PHP 5.6 installation and Composer, based on [AlpineLinux](http://alpinelinux.org).
+42MB container image with basic PHP 5.6 installation and Composer, based on [AlpineLinux](http://alpinelinux.org).
 If you need to run PHP scripts inside containers, but don't want the bulk of Ubuntu..